ShabbyGayBar/modern-um-thesis/template/main.typ

 @theorem is an example for a theorem:

 #theorem(title: [Residue theorem])[
   Let $U$ be a simply connected open subset of the complex plane containing a finite list of points $a_1, dots, a_n, U_0 = U without {a_1, dots, a_n}$ and a function $f$ holomorphic on $U_0$.
-Letting $gamma$ be a closed rectifiable curve in $U_0$, and denoting the residue of $f$ at each point $a_k$ by $"Res"(f, a_k)$ and the winding number of $gamma$ around $a_k$ by $upright(*I*)(gamma, a_k)$, the line integral of $f$ around $gamma$ is equal to $2 uppi ii$ times the sum of residues, each counted as many times as $gamma$ winds around the respective point:
+Letting $gamma$ be a closed rectifiable curve in $U_0$, and denoting the residue of $f$ at each point $a_k$ by $"Res"(f, a_k)$ and the winding number of $gamma$ around $a_k$ by $upright(*I*)(gamma, a_k)$, the line integral of $f$ around $gamma$ is equal to $2 ppi ii$ times the sum of residues, each counted as many times as $gamma$ winds around the respective point:

-  _To be continued_
+  $
+    integral.cont_gamma f(z) dif z
+    = 2 ppi ii sum_(k=1)^n upright(I)(gamma, a_k) "Res"(f, a_k).
+  $

+  If $gamma$ is a positively oriented simple closed curve, $upright(I)(gamma, a_k)$ is 1 if $a_k$ is in the interior of $gamma$ and 0 if not, therefore

+  $
+    integral.cont_gamma f(z) dif z
+    = 2 ppi ii sum "Res"(f, a_k).
+  $

+  with the sum over those $a_k$ inside $gamma$.

+  Proof of @theorem.

+  #proof[
+    First, according to ...\
+    Next, we have ...\
+    Finally, ...
+  ]
 ] <theorem>

 == Notation Of References <notation-of-references>

-= Floats <floats>
+= Illustrations <illustrations>

+The term _illustrations_ refers to informational material that illustrates and enhances the text.
+Figures, Maps, and tables are all examples of illustrations and are either inserted throughout the text, appearing as soon as possible after the references to them have been made, or grouped at the end of each chapter.
+Whichever method you choose, you must use it consistently for all the figures, tables, or other illustrations included.

 == Figures <figures>

+Figures may include photographs (original or photocopied), charts, diagrams, graphs, and drawings.
+If original photographs are used, they must be included in both copies.
+They must all be listed in the preliminary pages in a List of Figures.
+Figure numbers and captions appear below the figure.

-Typst has a built-in function for inserting figures, which supports various image formats, including PNG, JPEG, PDF, and SVG.
+Typst has a built-in `figure` function for inserting figures, which supports various image formats, including PNG, JPEG, PDF, and SVG.

-Typically, figures are placed in floating environments.
-The reason they are called floating is that the final typeset position of the figure may not correspond to its position in the source file.
-This is a common issue for those who are new to typsetting languages.
-You could, however, fix the figure to the top or bottom of the page by setting the `placement` parameter.

 === Single Figure <single-figure>

-Figures should have captions placed after the figure number, and centered below the figure.
-The source of the figure, if applicable, should be indicated in the upper right corner of the caption.
-The text must include references to the figure, such as "see @fig:single-figure" or "as shown in @fig:single-figure".
-If there is not enough space on the page to typeset the entire figure, place the figure on the next page.
+A simple example of inserting a single figure is shown in @fig:single-figure.

 #figure(
   canvas({